aio-libs/aiohttp/docs/web_reference.rst

       Returns when the connection that sent this request closes

+      If there is no client disconnection during request handling, this coroutine gets cancelled automatically at the end of this request being handled.

       This can be used in handlers as a means of receiving a notification of premature client disconnection.